 How to Make Æbleskiver at Home

-- Heat an æbleskiver pan over medium low heat.
-Place a small cube of butter in each round or brush each round with melted butter using a heat proof pastry brush.
-Swirl the pan to coat all sides.
+- Step 3: Heat an aebleskiver pan over medium low heat.
+Dot each round with a small cube of butter or brush with melted butter.

-- Once the butter stops foaming, spoon batter into each round until it is nearly full.
-Cook until it is JUST set, about 1 minute.
+- Step 4: Spoon a heaping tablespoon of batter into each round so that it is almost full.
+Cook until the bottom is just set, about a minute.

-- Using a skewer, flip each æbleskiver 90 degrees (the batter will run out into the bottom of each round).
+- Step 5: Using a wooden skewer, gently turn each æbleskiver 90 degrees so that the batter spills out into the pan.

 - Begin to turn them once the first side is just set.
 This helps them become more round and prevents the bottom side from browning too quickly.